scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 For XTC file format, the I/O time is leveled up to 50 cores and compute time also remains level across parallelism up to 72 cores.
 Therefore, it was expected to achieve speed up, across parallelism up to 50 cores However, this amount is reduced to 20 cores as can also be observed in speed up plots.
-Based on the present result, there is a difference between job execution time, and total compute and I/O time averaged over all processes.
+Based on the present result, there is a difference between job execution time, and total compute and I/O time averaged over all processes (Figure :ref:`fig:timing-XTC-600x`).
 This difference increases with increase in trajectory size for all file formats for all machines (Not shown here).
 This time difference is much smaller for Comet and Stampede as compared to other machines.
-In order to find the underlying reasons for this difference, web interface of Dask is used to obtain information about the amount of time spent on the communication between workers, and different computations at the worker level in the Map-reduce job.
-Because Dask parallel computing library is too high level, it is really hard to obtain detail information about each task at different levels.
 The difference between job execution time and total compute and I/O time measured inside our code is very small for the results obtained using multiprocessing scheduler; however, it is considerable for the results obtained using distributed scheduler.
 In order to obtain more insight on the underlying network behavior both at the worker level and communication level and in order be able to see where this difference originates from we have used the web interface of the Dask library.
 This web interface is launched whenever Dask scheduler is launched.